Shippable/admiral/releaseNotes/master.md

 ## Fixes

 - **Searching for grouped resources on the SPOG**: Resources that appear in a group on the modern SPOG will now be found.
-- **Fixes latest status update**: Latest status section in subscription dashboard was sometimes not getting updated for jobs until the page is refreshed.
+- **Fixes latest status update**: The latest status for jobs from newly synced repositories would not get dynamically updated in the UI until the page is refreshed.
 This is now fixed.

 ## Custom Nodes